embassynetwork/modernomad/docs/browser-tests.md

     $ npm install

 To run the Cypress tests, make sure your docker instance is running and the migrations are up to date.
-The tests also assume that the `generate_test_data` command has been run (so there is test data in the database).
+The tests also assume that the `generate_test_data` command has been run (so there is test data in the database). *Warning:* running cypress tests will blow away your test database, so make sure there's nothing in there you care about.

 Then, start it up: